talondnb/ESP8266-Multi-Breakout/README.md

 [**HC-SR04**](https://www.aliexpress.com/item/1pcs-HC-SR04-to-world-Ultrasonic-Wave-Detector-Ranging-Module-for-arduino-Distance-Sensor/32786781050.html) - Ultrasonic distance sensor

-Aside from the above, a LM339N (http://www.ti.com/lit/ds/symlink/lm339.pdf) is also available onboard and powered by the +12VDC input.
+Aside from the above, a [LM339N](http://www.ti.com/lit/ds/symlink/lm339.pdf) is also available onboard and powered by the +12VDC input.
 This can be used to integrated to your existing alarm system to make use of the PIRs as binary sensors for motion detection.
-See here for more info (https://www.instructables.com/id/Alarm-PIR-Movement-to-Home-Automation/).
+See [here](https://www.instructables.com/id/Alarm-PIR-Movement-to-Home-Automation/) for more information.

 Pin out as follows: